olinjs/olinjs/classes/class3/README.md

 local 0.078GB
 test  0.203125GB
 ```
 Mongo creates a database for us as soon as we start inserting items into it.
 It stores data in what's known as a `collection`.
 So in our case, users would be a collection.
-Items within a collection don't have to be consistant with each other (alice only has a name while bob has a name and a grade).
+Items within a collection don't have to be consistent with each other (alice only has a name while bob has a name and a grade).

 We can also delete items:
 ```sh